kendricchung-aqi/getting-started/ReportRunner.md

 ```

 ReportRunner recognizes the command keywords `List`, `CreateTemplate`, and `Run` without needing the `/Command=` prefix, to save you a few keystrokes.

+When the `/ReportName=xxx` option is used, the name should match a name from `/Command=LIST` output.

+Many report names contain a space, so they will need to be quoted if specified on the command line, but can be unquoted if used from an an `@options.txt` file.
+See the [common command line options](https://github.com/AquaticInformatics/examples/wiki/Common-command-line-options) section for details.

 ## 5 - Create a JSON template from the command line